 We generally find that driving in Italy on the highways is doable for most Americans, but driving inside cities can be overwhelming.
 And, we pretty much do not recommend you drive in the regions of the Amalfi Coast or most of Sicily as the drivers are aggressive and the roads windy.

 All in all, Italy is a safe country to visit.

-COVID has undoubtedly affected the country, and there are many rules in place, so be sure to read up on restrictions.
+COVID has undoubtedly affected the country, and many rules are in place, so be sure to read up on restrictions.

 The average issues travelers run into are bag-snatchers or pickpockets, so keep an eye on your valuables.

 When traveling, there is always a possibility of theft.
-While you’re enjoying the sights, remember to stay alert and always be aware of your immediate surroundings, especially in crowded locations and tourist areas.
-Carry only the cash you need for the day, along with a copy of your passport on your phone, and leave the rest in a locked safe in your room.
+While enjoying the sights, remember to stay alert and be aware of your immediate surroundings, especially in crowded locations and tourist areas.
+Carry only the cash you need for the day and a copy of your passport on your phone, and leave the rest in a locked safe in your room.

 For more safety tips, refer to U.S. State Department’s website at travel.state.gov

 Dial 112 in case of any general emergency.

 Looking to travel to Italy?
 Our travel planning services are here to help — head here to get started!